Ronald McNair: Background

-McNair graduated as valedictorian of Carver High School in 1967.
+McNair attended Lake City Elementary School and Carver High School, where he graduated as valedictorian in 1967.

-In 1971, he received a Bachelor of Science degree in engineering physics, magna cum laude, from the North Carolina Agricultural and Technical State University in Greensboro, North Carolina.
+In 1971, McNair received a Bachelor of Science degree in physics, magna cum laude, from the North Carolina Agricultural and Technical State University in Greensboro, North Carolina.
 At North Carolina A&T, he studied under professor Donald Edwards, who had established the physics curriculum at the university.

-In 1976, he received a PhD degree in Physics from the Massachusetts Institute of Technology under the guidance of Michael Feld, becoming nationally recognised for his work in the field of laser physics.
-Also in 1976, he won the AAU Karate gold medal.
-He would subsequently win five regional championships and earn a 5th degree black belt in karate.
+In 1976, McNair received a PhD degree in physics from the Massachusetts Institute of Technology under the guidance of Michael Feld, becoming nationally recognized for his work in the field of laser physics.
+That same year, McNair won the AAU Karate gold medal.
+He would subsequently win five regional championships and earn a fifth-degree black belt in karate.

 McNair received four honorary doctorates, as well as a score of fellowships and commendations.
 He became a staff physicist at the Hughes Research Lab in Malibu, California.

-McNair was a member of the Omega Psi Phi Fraternity and a member of the Bahá'í Faith.
+McNair was also a member of the Omega Psi Phi Fraternity.

 Astronaut career

-In 1978, McNair was selected as one of thirty-five applicants from a pool of ten thousand for the NASA astronaut program.
+In 1978, McNair was selected as one of 35 applicants from a pool of 10,000 for the NASA astronaut program.
 He was one of several astronauts recruited by Nichelle Nichols as part of a NASA effort to increase the number of minority and female astronauts.
-He flew as a mission specialist on STS-41-B aboard Challenger from February 3 to 11, 1984, becoming the second African American to fly in space.
+McNair flew as a mission specialist on STS-41-B aboard Challenger from February 3 to 11, 1984, becoming the second African American to fly in space.

 Challenger disaster

 Following the STS-41-B mission, McNair was selected for STS-51-L as one of three mission specialists in a crew of seven.
 The mission launched on January 28, 1986.
-He was killed when Challenger disintegrated nine miles above the Atlantic Ocean, 73 seconds after liftoff.
-The disintegration also killed six other crew members.
+He and the other six crew members were killed when Challenger disintegrated nine miles above the Atlantic Ocean, 73 seconds after liftoff.

-He was initially buried at Rest Lawn Memorial Park in Lake City, South Carolina.
+McNair was initially buried at Rest Lawn Memorial Park in Lake City, South Carolina.
 His remains were disinterred in 2004 and moved to Ronald E. McNair Memorial Park, located elsewhere in Lake City.